 Responsible Sourcing Policy

 Our Responsible Sourcing Policy reflects our commitment to acting ethically and with integrity in our business relationships.
 The policy is provided to certain key suppliers who are requested to sign up to the policy as well as the principles and standards contained therein.

 The policy underlines the commitment that business should be conducted lawfully and ethically.
 It outlines the principles that work should be conducted on a voluntary basis and that workers should be treated with respect and dignity.
-In particular the policy makes clear that slavery and human trafficking in any form should not be taking place in supply chains.
-All Survitec Group directors have been briefed on our Responsible Sourcing Policy and the policy has recently been updated to specifically refer to the need for transparency in approaching issues of modern slavery as well as suppliers' disclosure obligations under the Modern Slavery Act 2015.
+In particular, the policy makes clear that slavery and human trafficking in any form should not be taking place in supply chains.
+All Survitec Group directors have been briefed on our Responsible Sourcing Policy and the policy specifically refers to the need for transparency in approaching issues of modern slavery as well as suppliers' disclosure obligations under the Modern Slavery Act 2015.